 Name six things people used as money.

 After making copper coins for nearly 150 years, the Chinese people began to run out of the reddish metal.
-When this happened, the Chinese did something that changed the way the whole world saw money.
+When that happened, the Chinese did something that changed the way the whole world saw money.
 They created the first paper bills.

-The townspeople minted coins out of the silver from the mine.
-They named these early coins "joachimstaler" after their town.
-To make it easier to say, they shortened the name to thaler.
+The townspeople made coins out of silver from a nearby mine.
+They named these coins joachimstaler after their town.
+Since joachimstaler is hard to say, they called the coins thaler for short.

 Years later, the Dutch and Germans softened the word and changed it from thaler to daler.
 The English picked up the word as well.
-They changed it to its modern spelling, dollar, which we know and use today!
+They changed it to its modern spelling, dollar.